shsagir/play-area-sync/docs/install-drupal-8-uni.md

 * **User name**: `{{ssh-user}}`
 * **Password**: `{{ssh-password}}`

 When the upload is finished, visit [{{app-name}}.frb.io](https://{{app-name}}.frb.io) in your browser and commence with the guided web installation to finish the setup.
-You will need MySQL access, which is:

-**Note**: If Drupal complains about missing OPcache: You can safely ignore this warning and continue anyway.

 In the "Database configuration" form make sure the "advanced options" are opened, then enter:

 * **Database type**: `MySQL, MariaDB, Percona Server, or equivalent`
 * **Database name**: `{{app-name}}`